ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

 documentation](https://spack.readthedocs.io/en/latest/).

 !!! important
-    As our Spack installation is still in an experimental stage please be aware that we cannot guarantee that it will work with full functionality and may not be able to provide support.
+    As ARCHER2's central Spack installation is still in an experimental stage please be aware that we cannot guarantee that it will work with full functionality and we may not be able to provide support.

 ## Activating Spack